inducer/relate/doc/content.rst

                 * Python intro

 The first section, ``event_kinds``, provides color and titling information that applies to all events sharing a symbolic name.
+The string ``{nr}`` is automatically replaced by the 'ordinal' of each event.

-The second, `events`, can be used to provide a more verbose description for each event that appears below the main calendar.
+The secondsection, ``events``, can be used to provide a more verbose description for each event that appears below the main calendar.
 Titles and colors can also be overriden for each event specifically.

-All attributes in each section are optional.
+All attributes in each section (as well as the entire calendar information file) are optional.

 .. # vim: textwidth=75